Jump to a key chapter

 In mathematics, the process of forming a mathematical equation or formula is called deriving.
 We say we derive an equation to help us work something out.
 In the below section, we will be deriving equations and solving them to work out an unknown quantity.

 A variable is some kind of letter or symbol standing for an unknown value.
-We often define x and y for variables however it can be any letter or symbol that represents an unknown quantity.
+We often define and for variables however it can be any letter or symbol that represents an unknown quantity.

 Methods for Deriving an Equation